RandyAllenEEE/obsidian-work-assistant/README.md

 ### What do the dots mean?

-Each solid dot represents 250 words in your daily note.
-So 4 dots means you've written a thousands words for that day!
+Each solid dot represents 250 words in your daily note file.
+So 4 dots means you've written a thousand words for that day!
 If you want to change that threshold, you can set a different value for "Words Per Dot" in the Calendar settings.

 The hollow dots, on the other hand, mean that the day has incomplete tasks in it. (**Note:** There will only ever be 1 hollow dot on a particular day, regardless of the number of remaining tasks)